 Cuba Cuba Cuba

-After Grove I was really into Latin music, thank in part to studying percussion with Luis Conte at Grove.
+After Grove I was really into Latin music, thanks in part to studying percussion with Luis Conte at Grove.
 Like most people of non-Latin heritage, I started with Brazil (bossa and samba).
 After taking the percussion class with Luis, I was introduced to a whole other world, one that originated in Cuba with roots in Africa.

 I found clave.